 - What allowed you to create the product that will solve their problem?
 I have had to start from scratch three times in three years.
 Every time I move to a new city, I’ve had to figure out where to live, how to move around, who to live with, how to meet new people.
 I’ve stayed in hostels and Airbnbs, rented single rooms and entire apartments, moved in with friends and complete strangers, lived in the heart of the city and in the suburbs, packed and unpacked all of my belongings more times than I can count.
 Most importantly, I think I have made every single possible mistake you can make when moving to a new city.

-At this point, you have all the ingredients you need to write an amazing sales pitch—you identified a need, communicated value, and crafted a story—, so you’re ready to move on to the last step.
+At this point, you have all the ingredients you need to write a sales pitch.
+You identified a need, communicated value, and crafted a story.
+So you’re ready to move on to the last step.

-Here’s how the sales pitch for my example course might look like (I will use separators to show you where each element of the formula begins and ends.)
+Here’s how the sales pitch for our example course might look like

 [Attention-grabbing headline begins]